wooorm/refractor/readme.md

 ## Data

-If you’re using `refractor/lib/core.js`, no syntaxes are included.
+If you’re using `refractor/core`, no syntaxes are included.
-Checked syntaxes are included if you import `refractor` (or explicitly `refractor/lib/common.js`).
+Checked syntaxes are included if you import `refractor`.
-Unchecked syntaxes are available through `refractor/lib/all.js`.
+Unchecked syntaxes are available through `refractor/all`.
-You can import `core` or `common` and manually add more languages as you please.
+You can import `refractor/core` or `refractor` and manually add more languages as you please.

 Prism operates as a singleton: once you register a language in one place,